This post has been updated for the Next.js 13 app

 Here are some best practices to follow when integrating AdSense with Next.js:

-- Place the ads in visible and relevant areas of your website, such as above the fold, within content, or in the sidebar.
+• Strategic Placement: Position ads in visible and relevant areas like above the fold, within content, or in the sidebar.

-- Avoid placing too many ads on your website, as this can negatively affect the user experience and decrease engagement.
+• Avoid Ad Overload: Strike a balance; too many ads can negatively impact user experience and engagement.

 Integrating AdSense with Next.js can be challenging, but it is a worthwhile investment for website owners looking to monetize their website and generate revenue.
 By following the steps outlined in this article and implementing best practices for AdSense integration, you can easily display ads on your Next.js website and generate significant revenue.